wispdevon/wifiqr/README.md

 ## What is it
-WifiQR is a helper tool designed to generate valid Wifi QR codes in your terminal, utilizing [libqrcode]: https://github.com/ChuckM/libqrcode
+WifiQR is a helper tool designed to generate valid Wifi QR codes in your terminal, utilizing [libqrcode](https://github.com/ChuckM/libqrcode)

 ## Supported
 - [x] macOS